 Zaatar Za'atar

-Home " Zatar, zaatar or za'atar?
-How to make the Levantine spice blend yourself
+Home » Vegetarian » Za’atar: How to make the Levantine spice mix yourself

 | | |

-Thyme is called "za'atar" in Arabic.
+Thyme is called “za’atar” in Arabic.
 Marjoram sometimes too.
 Oh yes, oregano too.
-Even though these wonderful herbs have their own names, people sometimes say za'atar to all three.
-Crazy, isn't it?
-"Go buy some za'atar!" - Uh.... okay.
-The best thing to do is to bring the Za'atar spice mix with you - everyone from the Levant loves it anyway.
+Even though these lovely herbs have their own names, sometimes people say za’atar to just the three of them.
+Crazy, right?
+“Go buy some za’atar!” – Uh…. okay.
+It’s best to just bring the Za’at ar spice blend – everyone from the Levant goes for it anyway.
+I’ll be happy to explain further what Za’atar is and how you can make this great Levant spice blend yourself.

-Depending on taste, everyone has their own mixture for za'atar.
+Depending on taste and region, there are slightly varying recipes for za’atar in the Levant.
 There are mixtures that contain thyme, oregano AND marjoram.
-Some even have cumin (WTF?!?) sneaked in.
-Doesn't have to be, I think.
-I prefer the minimalist mix - sesame, thyme, salt and sumac.
-Wait a minute... sumac?
+Some even have cumin sneaked in, which is very atypical – It really doesn’t have to be, I think.
+I prefer the minimalist mix – sesame seeds, thyme, salt and sumac.
+Wait a minute… Sumac?

 And what can I use this Za'atar for?

 Try Manakish.
-These are delicious dough patties that are coated with a mixture of za'atar, onions and olive oil and then briefly put in the oven.
-The smell that comes out of your oven is intoxicating!
+These are delicious dough patties that are coated with a mixture of za’atar, onions and olive oil and briefly go into the oven.
+The smell that comes out of your oven is beguiling!

-You can also simply serve the mixture alongside a good olive oil and fresh bread.
+You can also simply serve the mixture next to a good olive oil and fresh bread.
 Dip the bread first in the oil and then in the delicious spice mixture.
+Especially known and popular is the use with Labneh, the Levantine fresh cheese made from yogurt.
+This is simply drizzled with olive oil and sprinkled with za’atar.
+Then simply pass the pita bread or a piece of baguette through there and you have one of the most famous bites of the Levant.

+Zaatar Za'atar